codeinbox/codeinbox/README.md

 CodeInbox sends notifications from AI tools like Claude (using hooks) to Slack and other channels.

-It's built by and uses [MagicBell](https://www.magicbell.com) for delivering notifications.
+It's built by and uses [MagicBell](https://www.magicbell.com) to deliver notifications.

 ## Installation

-Install it with Homebrew
+Install it with Homebrew.

 ```
 brew install codeinbox/homebrew-tap/codeinbox